 - Larger-scale apartment developments that typically include several hundred units and are designed and constructed specifically for the needs of the rental sector are a prominent feature of housing provision in many countries.
 These types of housing developments also have a potential role to play in providing choice and flexibility to people and in supporting economic growth and access to jobs in Ireland.
-They can provide a viable long term housing solution to households where home-ownership may not be a priority, such people starting out on their careers and who frequently move between countries in the pursuance of career and skills development in the modern knowledge-based economy. - 5.2 To date rental only developments at scale in Ireland have been limited.
+They can provide a viable long term housing solution to households where home-ownership may not be a priority, such people starting out on their careers and who frequently move between countries in the pursuance of career and skills development in the modern knowledge-based economy. - To date, rental-only developments at scale in Ireland have been relatively limited and are mainly focused in parts of Dublin.
 'Build-to-Rent' (or BTR) can be defined as:

-'Purpose-built residential accommodation and associated amenities built specifically for long-term rental that is managed and serviced in an institutional manner by an institutional landlord.'9
+'Purpose-built residential accommodation and associated amenities built specifically for long-term rental that is managed and serviced in an institutional manner by an institutional landlord.'8